 Early tech education impacts STEM learning in young children.
 Obtaining a tech grant could mean cultivating high-performing students.
 And, by equipping your school with technology, like coding robots for example, you foster more than an appreciation for programming but also provide developmental opportunities that can be seamlessly integrated into daily lesson plans.

-For more information on grants and specifically technology and STEM grants for funding for coding robots and programming in early education, please visit our Grant Opportunity Page.
+For more information on grants and specifically technology and STEM grants for funding for coding robots and programming in early education, please visit our Grants Page.

 Meet KIBO, a Screen-free Educational STEAM Robot